serverlesspub/pandoc-aws-lambda-binary/README.md

 ### License

-To keep things consistent, this library is released under GPL.
+To keep things consistent, this library is released under GPL (v2 or later).
 If this is a problem for you, check out the [Running Pandoc on Lambda Guide](https://claudiajs.com/tutorials/pandoc-lambda.html) for information on how to produce the binary yourself.

 Pandoc is free software, released under the GPL. © 2006-2018 John MacFarlane.